HarvardPL/formulog/README.md

 ## TODO

-This project is very much still under-development and there are quite a few rough edges.
+This project is very much still under development and there are quite a few rough edges.
 Some of them will hopefully get smoothed out soon.

 * Standardize names of command-line options